Who We Are

 Bukobero Community Health Centre CBO Officers

-Constant is a retired from a career as a teacher of building construction trades in technical colleges.
+Constant is retired from a 22-year career teaching building construction trades in technical colleges, including Uganda Technical College – Elgon and Kasodo Technical Institute.
 He now farms and grows coffee.
-A long-time community leader, he will oversee the construction of the health facility.
+A long-time community leader, Constant will oversee the construction of the health facility.

 Modesta is a teacher by profession and has a passion for working with the disabled, youth, and orphans.
 Modesta co-leads CBO meetings and helps mobilize the women of the community, learning their concerns and sharing them with the leadership of the CBO.